You've probably heard about that 2016 Burn Book called the Panama Papers. We're here to break down why they're important.

 Current and former heads of state in Ukraine, Argentina, Pakistan, Saudi Arabia, and Qatar.
 Plus FIFA officials and soccer star Lionel Messi.

 So hot that Iceland’s PM Gunnlaugsson had to be put on ice.
 He was forced to resign after the papers revealed that he’d set up an offshore company with alleged stakes in Icelandic banks.
 The same Icelandic banks that the PM helped bail out after the ‘08 financial crisis.
-Helloooo, conflict of interest, goodbye, Mr. Gunnlaugsson.
+Helloooo, conflict of interest.
+Goodbye, Mr. Gunnlaugsson.

 President Putin wasn’t named in the docs, but his BFFs were accused of channeling $2 billion through a complex web of offshore companies.
 A lot of people are thinking Putin could have profited from all this.
 To which the Russian government said this is all just a smear campaign that’s taking advantage of ‘Putinphobia.’
 The struggle is real.

 Unclear.
 It’s not always illegal to have an offshore bank account.
-But it is illegal to have one just for the purpose of hiding cash money, or to avoid paying The Man.
+But it is illegal to have one just for the purpose of hiding cash money, or to avoid paying taxes to The Man.
 Mossack Fonseca said that setting up offshore companies is “legal and common” and taking these docs without permission is neither of those things, thanks very much.
 Meanwhile, a bunch of countries have started investigations into the papers, including the US.